Abdominal Bloating: When to Worry

 Abdominal swelling is almost always a benign process.
 It lasts a few hours and goes away without the person having to do anything in particular.
 However, there are situations that hide a more serious process.

 One of the measures for concern is that the swelling persists.
 In benign cases, the discomfort shouldn’t last for more than 24 hours.
-In life-threatening cases, persistence increases in intensity.
+In life-threatening cases, the swelling increases in intensity.
 Moreover, in chronic conditions (such as dyspepsia), an article published in 2014 by the Revista de Ciencias Médicas de Pinar del Río explains that 12 weeks is taken as a limiting measure.

 These 12 weeks also apply to conditions such as celiac disease or malabsorption syndromes.
 Of course, these conditions are accompanied by diarrhea and major digestive changes.
 Gastroenteritis also has accompanying symptoms that go hand in hand with bloating.
 In these cases there may be diarrhea, vomiting and even fever.